Decluttering the Closet

 - It's not your color.

-- It doesn't fit, it's uncomfortable or just unflattering.
+- It doesn't fit, it's uncomfortable or it's just unflattering.